 How to persuade people of the need for racial justice and equity

-To achieve justice for people who are Black, Hispanic, and Native American through increased learning after high school, we must help people understand why that’s important, what systemic barriers exist, and how they can make a difference.
+To achieve justice for people who are Black, Hispanic, Latino, and Native American through increased learning after high school, we must help people understand why that’s important, what systemic barriers exist, and how they can make a difference.

 We can’t enter the conversation at an advanced stage of the journey—we must meet people where they are.
 This means we shouldn’t confuse them with terms such as “equity,” which means different things to different people.
 Or alienate potential allies by putting them on the defensive.